Ajeezay

-Nathaniel Mensah, known by the stage name Ajeezay is a Ghanaian comedian, actor and musician.
-He is a one-liner comedian referred to as the Nonfa King or King of Nonfa, nonfa is a Ghanaian jargon for ambiguity.
+Nathaniel Mensah, known by the stage name Ajeezay, is a Ghanaian comedian, actor and musician.
+He is a one-liner comedian referred to as the Nonfa King or King of Nonfa, nonfa being Ghanaian jargon for ambiguity.

 Early life and career

-Ajeezay who is the last of six children was born to Madam Christiana Fofo Allotey and Mr Mensah, a lawyer who is late.
-He took his BECE at JHS 1 where he passed and attended the Nsaba Presbyterian Senior High School.
+Ajeezay, who is the last of six children, was born to Madam Christiana Fofo Allotey and Mr. Mensah, who was a lawyer.
+He took his Basic Education Certificate Examination (BESE) at JHS 1 where he passed and attended the Nsaba Presbyterian Senior High School.
 He graduated with First Class Honours in Bachelor of Science in Education and majored in Chemistry and Biology at the University of Cape Coast.

-Ajeezay on 5 December 2020 released his first ever EP titled Evolution, the EP featured names like Rhyme Sonny, Koo Ntakra, Kahpun, Amerado, Teflon Flexx, Ay Poyoo, Brella, Nii Funny, Teshieboi, Bortey and Kuuku Black.
+On 5 December 2020, Ajeezay released his first extended play titled Evolution, featuring names like Rhyme Sonny, Koo Ntakra, Kahpun, Amerado, Teflon Flexx, Ay Poyoo, Brella, Nii Funny, Teshieboi, Bortey and Kuuku Black.